On the sensitivity of the optimal partition for parametric second-order conic optimization: Introduction

 \subsection{Related works}

 Sensitivity and stability analysis has been extensively studied for nonlinear optimization problems.
 Classical results about semicontinuity of the optimal set and the optimal value function date back to 1960's using the set-valued mapping theory~\cite{B97,Ho73b}.
-Zlobec et al.~\cite{BZG82,ZGB82} identified the region of stability for perturbed convex optimization problems.
+Zlobec et al.~\cite{ZGB82} identified the region of stability for perturbed convex optimization problems.
 The sensitivity of KKT solutions was studied by Fiacco~\cite{Fi76} and Fiacco and McCormick~\cite{FM90} under linear independence constraint qualification, second-order sufficient condition, and strict complementarity condition.
 Robinson~\cite{R82} released the strict complementarity condition but imposed a stronger second-order sufficient condition.
-Sensitivity analysis of nonlinear semidefinite optimization (SDO) and nonlinear SOCO problems has been widely studied in the past twenty years~\cite{BR2005,BS00,S97}.
-Under Slater and nondegeneracy conditions, by applying the Implicit Function Theorem~\cite{D60}, Shapiro~\cite{S97} established the differentiability of the optimal solution for a nonlinear SDO problem.
+Sensitivity analysis of nonlinear semidefinite optimization (SDO) and nonlinear SOCO problems has been widely studied in the past twenty years~\cite{BR2005,BS00,HMS20,MOS14,S97}.
+Under Slater and nondegeneracy conditions, by applying the \textit{implicit function theorem}~\cite{D60}, Shapiro~\cite{S97} established the differentiability of the unique optimal solution for a nonlinear convex SDO problem.
 Bonnans and Ram\'irez~\cite{BR2005} characterized strongly regular KKT solutions for nonlinear SOCO problems.
-Directional stability and Lipschitz continuity of optimal solutions have been extensively studied in~\cite{BS00} for nonlinear optimization problems in abstract setting.
-We refer the reader to~\cite{Fi83} for a survey of classical results.
+Stability of local optimal solutions and constraint systems for nonlinear SOCO problems has been extensively studied in~\cite{HMS20,MOS14} through a variational analysis approach.
+We refer the reader to~\cite{BS00} for a comprehensive treatment of nonlinear conic optimization problems and to~\cite{Fi83} for a survey of classical results.